 - Finally, click Finish.

-Why is Flash Player not working on my web browser?
+Why is Flash Player not working?

 You may see a warning that you have a "Missing Plug-In", or on older versions of Mac OS X you may see the warning: “Flash out-of-date”.
 You may also see the alert: "Blocked Plug-in" when attempting to view Flash content in Safari.